2026 Georgetown University Research & Innovation Showcase

 Discovery to Impact

-Stephen J. Susalka, is the CEO of AUTM, the non-profit leader in efforts to educate, promote and inspire professionals to support the development of academic research that changes the world and drives innovation forward.
+Stephen J. Susalka, PhD, is the CEO of AUTM, the non-profit leader in efforts to educate, promote and inspire professionals to support the development of academic research that changes the world and drives innovation forward.
 He works to ensure that AUTM serves the needs and interests of its members through strategic planning, outreach and advocacy, while empowering association members and promoting the profession.

 Leading Georgetown researchers discuss cutting-edge research and the real-world problems we are actively addressing.

 Maria Laura Avantaggiati, MD, PhD, an associate professor of oncology, drives “bench-to-bedside” cancer research.
-A NIH-trained expert in p53, her focus is on designing drugs that target mitochondrial metabolism for application in several human diseases, including obesity, cancer and rare pediatric diseases
+A NIH-trained expert in p53, her focus is on designing drugs that target mitochondrial metabolism for application in several human diseases, including obesity, cancer and rare pediatric diseases.

 Promoting brain repair through immune reprogramming